GSA/ficam-playbooks/_playbooks/playbook-pam.md

 2. Identify and document the IT staff roles and associated accounts requiring elevated access to perform their role.
 This may also include identifying a specific cyber workforce position/role required to manage the system.
 3. Perform a **Privileged Account Discovery** exercise to identify accounts that have elevated access.
 Accomplish this through an automated tool or directory analysis.
 Don't be surprised that there are many more privileged accounts than expected.
 Privileged account discovery intends to identify accounts that lack accountability.
 This includes group, orphaned, rogue, and default accounts that may go unnoticed or unmanaged.
 Discovery should consist of all environments, including Windows, Unix/Linux, database, applications, and cloud environments that encompass infrastructure, platform, and software as a service platforms and applications.

-{% include alert-info.html heading= "Why Additional Controls?" content= "Most attacks start by compromising lower-level accounts.
+{% include alert-warning.html heading= "Why Additional Controls?" content= "Most attacks start by compromising lower-level accounts.
 Through network discovery, an attacker can find an orphaned privileged account to escalate their privileges to access applications, data, and compromise entire agency networks or data sets." %}

 The Privileged User Program should document each step either manually or automated.
 This step is the basis to maintain and keep accountability for an agency's privileged user population.

 [![Privileged accounts can be found on Windows, Unix/Linux, Applications/Cloud, DevOps, and Machine Identities]({{site.baseurl}}/assets/playbooks/pam-identify.png)]({{site.baseurl}}/assets/playbooks/pam-identify.png){:target="_blank"}{:rel="noopener noreferrer"}

+{% include alert-error.html heading= "Protect Your DevOps Access" content= "DevOps tools are a primary attack target.
+An attacker may extract privileged account credentials in one environment (say DEV) and use them in subsequent environments (production) which is what happened in the Solarwinds Orion Network Management product compromise." %}

 ## Step 3.
 ICAM Integration
 ICAM is the set of tools, policies, and systems that an agency uses to enable the right individual to access the right resources, at the right time, for the right reason in support of federal business objectives.
 In the context of privileged users, ICAM supports: